Xanax Addiction & Treatment: Symptoms, Treatments & Rehab

 - Aftercare: Following rehab, the lifelong process of aftercare helps you stay Xanax-free over the long term.
 Aftercare offers support groups and relapse prevention training.

-- Dual Diagnosis: Mental health issues are common in people who struggle with substances like Xanax.
-Our therapists can help you address your Xanax addiction and any underlying mental health issues in dual diagnosis treatment.
+- Co-occurring Disorders: Mental health issues are common in people who struggle with substances like Xanax.
+Our therapists can help you address your Xanax addiction and any underlying mental health issues in co-occurring disorders treatment.
 By addressing both issues, you stand a better chance of overcoming them.

 Short-acting Xanax is FDA-approved for anxiety and panic disorder.
 Long-acting Xanax is FDA-approved for panic disorder.